Robotistan/REX-8in1-V2/Servo Calibration/README.md

 * 2 - Connect to Servo motors to REX main board.
 * 3 - Put servo horns on the servo motors.
 * 4 - Turn servo motors clockwise until servo stop.
-* 5 - The cables are showing 180 degree and other side is 0 degree.
+* 5 - The cables indicate 180 degrees and directly opposite side indicates 0 degrees.
 * 6 - Put on servo horn new position.
 Now servo horns have to turned 0 degree direction.
-(The servo horns will show 0 degree).
+(The servo horns will indicates 0 degrees).

 https://github.com/Robotistan/REX-8in1-V2/assets/78815495/8cb75a79-8288-4c73-92dd-75d78a2e162c